 Data science technology growth

-In 2025, the data landscape is expanding at an unprecedented rate.
-With 149 zettabytes having been created, captured, and consumed as of 2024, the global volume of data is projected to reach 181 zettabytes by the end of 2025.
+In 2026, the data landscape is expanding at an unprecedented rate.
+With 149 zettabytes having been created, captured, and consumed as of 2024, the global volume of data reached 181 zettabytes by the end of 2025.
 This underscores the critical need for advanced data science solutions to manage and derive meaningful insights from this vast information pool.

 - This growth is mirrored in organizational investments.
-Approximately 55% of companies planned to increase their AI data science budgets by 25% or more in 2024, highlighting a strategic shift towards data-driven decision-making.
+Approximately 55% of companies claimed to increase their AI data science budgets by 25% or more in 2024, highlighting a strategic shift towards data-driven decision-making.

 - The adoption of big data analytics is widespread across various sectors.
 For instance, 56% of healthcare centers have adopted predictive analysis , with higher rates in some countries like Singapore (92%).